puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 <div class = "lvm-task-number"><p>Task 4:</p></div>

-Let's use the `puppet resource` tool to add some content to our file.
+Next, use the `puppet resource` tool to add some content to our file.

 Running `puppet resource` with a `parameter=value` argument tells Puppet to modify the resource on the system to match the value you set.
 (Note that while this is a great way to test out changes in a development environment, it's not a good way to manage production infrastructure.
-Don't worry, though, we'll get to that soon enough.)
-We can use this to set the content of your file resource.

 Run the following command:

     sudo puppet resource file /tmp/test content='Hello Puppet!'